The Warren School Life and Learning Zone

 - To acknowledge and draw on parental knowledge and expertise in relation to their child.

-- To maximise the opportunities for students with special educational needs to participate in all the activities of the school.
+- To maximise the opportunities for SEND students to participate in all the activities of the school.

 - To enable all students to experience success.